Can You Die From Snoring?

 Nasal Vents: A relatively new product that has quickly become popular are nasal vents such as the Provent.
 These are small flexible disks that almost resemble band-aids.
 They attach to the nose using an adhesive back and are disposed of each morning.
 Provent harvests the power of your own breathing to hold your airway open and prevent Apnea.
 Such products should only be prescribed by your doctor.
 Advantages of nasal vents are that they are compact, easy to use, and disposable.
 They also have a low up-front cost in comparison to a CPAP machine which can cost several thousands of dollars.

-Mandibular Advancement Device MAD: The MAD is a preferred choice by many.
+Mandibular Advancement Device MAD: The MAD is a preferred choice for many.
 It’s fairly effective and can also be an affordable alternative treatment option for sleep apnea.
 These simple devices are inserted into the mouth and hold the jaw forward which tightens the airway and prevents it from collapsing.
 Mandibular Advancement Devices have been around for several decades but have only recently become quite popular thanks to their related product often referred to as a “snoring mouthpiece” which is used to prevent benign snoring.
 There are several distinct advantages that MAD’s have over traditional treatment options such as the CPAP.
 Perhaps one of its greatest features is that it is compact and does not require electricity to use.
 This is an important consideration for those who tend to travel frequently and don’t want to haul around a large machine and mask with them.
 Oral appliances fit in the palm of your hand and require very little maintenance.
 Custom fit MAD’s from your dentist will provide the maximum amount of comfort and generally last several years.
 Self-fitted mouthpieces are less expensive in comparison to the custom fit but do have one disadvantage which is they are not fitted and monitored by your dentist so you are unable to determine their effectiveness.

-Surgery: There are a number of different surgery options for snoring, however, theses are often not recommended as a first treatment option for OSA because they are not nearly as effective as alternative treatments and can often cause complications.
+Surgery: There are a number of different surgery options for snoring, however, these are often not recommended as a first treatment option for OSA because they are not nearly as effective as alternative treatments and can often cause complications.
 The pillar procedure is a popular choice in snoring surgery.
-Implants are placed into the soft palate which cause scar tissue to form.
+Implants are placed into the soft palate which causes scar tissue to form.
 The scar tissue becomes hard and prevents the soft palate from flapping around in the airway.
 Such surgeries should be considered on an individual basis and are not for everyone.